 Many years ago, I set to work exploring the concept of sustainability from the perspective of the individual.
-I was then a doctoral student in the Sustainability Education PhD program at Prescott College, where I was surprised to find that my brilliant peers and faculty were devoted to work that would create sustainability in the greater world while simultaneously treading water in their own, often-chaotic, lives.
-I was equally amazed when my searches for research or literature on sustainability for the individual bore no fruit.
+I was then a doctoral student in the Sustainability Education PhD program at Prescott College, where I was surprised to find that my peers, faculty, and I were passionately devoted to initiating projects that would help to create sustainability in the greater world while simultaneously treading water in our own decidedly unsustainable lives.
+I was equally amazed when my searches for research or literature on personal sustainability bore no fruit.

-I believe it is within our capacity to become and sustain a balanced life through the combined process of discovering and honoring our authentic, true selves; pursuing our passions; and developing healthy methods for restoring balance to our systems when external events throw our system out of whack.
+I believe it is within our capacity to become sustainable and maintain a balanced life through the combined process of discovering and honoring our authentic, true selves; pursuing our passions; and developing healthy methods for restoring balance to our systems when external events throw our system out of whack.

 Slovin, M. (2013).
 Becoming sustainable: An Autoethnography in story and song (Doctoral dissertation).
 Retrieved from Becoming Sustainable

 Slovin, M., & Brooks, M. (2013).
 Stages and breakthroughs: And illustration of the Story-to-Song method.
 Retrieved from Stages and Breakthroughs